 - Kitten kinder class, for kittens of 8-18 weeks of age;

 For help resolving a behavioural issue with your pet, consult your vet or book a behavioural consultation with a member of our team.
-For further information or to make an appointment for a behavioural consultation, please phone us on (03) 9329 2755.
+For further information or to make an appointment for a behavioural consultation, please email us on email@example.com or phone us on (03) 9329 2755.

 Finding a rental property that allows pets can be tricky and takes time, but it is possible.
-Although a rental listing may specify no pets allowed, it is still worth asking the real estate agent or landlord directly, as some may be willing to make exceptions.
+New laws in Victoria have now removed the limitations around pets in rental properties however it is still good practice to request permission.
 Allowing your potential landlord to meet your pet and providing a reference from a previous landlord, may strengthen your case.

 Pet owners might not be aware that it may be possible for them to take their animals if they move overseas.
 This depends on a number of factors, including the type of animal and country where they will be living.
 This will take considerable time and funds to organise, but is an option to consider for keeping the family together.